zzzprojects/learn-orm/tutorials/ef-core-with-android/add-ef-core.md

 }
 ```

-To make things simple, we will add another service class in which we will all the CRUD operations.
+To make things simple, we will add another service class in which we will do all the CRUD operations.

 ```csharp
 using EFWithXamarin.Data;